Hei & Guten Tag!

 Travelling as a same-sex couple can require some special caution and attention for your own safety.
 Depending on where we go, we sometimes travel as any other couple, and sometimes only as “friends”.
 This is of course an ethical discussion about personal values where there is no correct answer.
 We know people who only travel to so-called “gay-friendly” destinations for different reasons such as making a political statement, safety, personal comfort and possibilities to show public affection.
 And that’s of course perfectly fine to do.
 For us, it is important to explore a country, a culture and meet the locals.
 In many countries, influence from outside can help in changing society for the better.
 Because of this, we don’t believe in boycotting certain countries.
 Follow yourself and your beliefs and travel wherever you want.
 Be open, be brave, be careful and take caution.

 One native German speaker and one native Norwegian speaker writing a travel blog in English?
 Trust us – that can be complicated.
 In fact very complicated from time to time.
 One thing is being fluent in English, another thing is to actually use it as “work language” on a blog.
 Yes yes, we know!

-We will always strive to write as good and proffesional English as possible, with proof reading, grammar -and spelling checks.
-But from time to time you might will notice some “strange” things about the language, e.g. how our sentences are built up (at least if you are a native English speaker).
+We will always strive to write a good and professional English as possible, with proofreading, grammar -and spelling checks.
+But from time to time you might notice some “strange” things about the language, e.g. how our sentences are built up (at least if you are a native English speaker).
 Other oddities also might appear.
 Sorry for that!

-We hope anyway that this blog is written in a language which is understandable for most readers.
-After all it is the content and not the English skills that are the important part here.
+We hope anyway that this blog is written in a language that is understandable for most readers.
+After all, it is the content and not the English skills that are the important part here.
 And the content we will always try our best to keep as good as possible.
-Hopefully this blog is still able to inspire you to do what we love the most – to travel!
+Hopefully, this blog is still able to inspire you to do what we love the most – to travel!